-Platforms determine the economy
+Platforms control the economy

 - Number of currently existing digital platforms (B2B, B2C): over 500